-At last, the moment has come: You’re standing on the porch of your newly constructed or newly remodeled home, looking out at what will become your gorgeous lawn.
+Welcome to your new or remodeled home, complete with a front yard ready for transformation.
 But first, what to do with all of that debris?
 We’ve got landscaping tips for how to do a remodel job on your newly constructed or remodeled home lawn so the exterior is as presentable as the interior.

-You have no idea what hides below the surface, but it’s probably not plant-friendly.
-Your soil is likely to be full of construction debris and lacking the ingredients necessary for healthy grass and other plants.
+Beneath the surface, unseen obstacles like construction debris and poor soil quality may lurk, hindering plant growth.
 So you have your work cut out for you, oh landscaping Leonardo.
 Here’s what to do.

-Start by thinking what your final landscape should look like.
-This is your chance to redo what was there before (in the case of a remodeling) or start anew (with new construction).
-You’re not obliged to stick with the starter plants or landscaping ideas that the contractor put in the ground, or to plunk down more grass right where it was before.
+Start by thinking about what your final landscape should look like.
+This is your chance to redo what was there before (in the case of a remodeling) or start anew (with new home construction).
+You’re not obliged to stick with the starter plants or landscaping ideas that the contractor put in the ground or to plunk down more grass right where it was before.

 - Indicate where the sun comes up and where it goes down.
 If you happen to have a sunny day at home and a camera, make a sun map.
 Take a series of pictures every hour during daylight hours so you can see how the sun and shadows cross your lawn.
-Inexpensive sun-tracking apps, such as SunSurveyor and SunSeeker, can help.
+Inexpensive sun-tracking apps, such as SunSurveyor, can help.

 - Include in your drawing any features such as hills, retaining walls, and the neighbor’s trees if they might affect your landscaping plan.